Skip to content

 Start Your Search

-Acton Memorial Library strives to make available a collection which meets residents’ needs and to support the use of that collection by cardholders.
+The Town of Acton Libraries – the Memorial Library and Citizens’ Library – provide resources in a wide variety of formats to meet the cultural, informational, educational, and recreational needs of the diverse community they serve.
+The Acton Libraries (the Library) strives to make available a collection which meets residents’ needs and to support the use of that collection by cardholders.
 These rules are intended to assist in maintaining the collection and making it accessible to the community.
 Access to borrowing may be denied if a cardholder fails to comply with these rules.

-Acton Memorial Library is a member of the Minuteman Library Network (MLN).
+Acton Memorial Library and Citizens’ Library are members of the Minuteman Library Network (MLN).

 1. Library cards are available to anyone 4 years and older who lives in Massachusetts or works in Acton.
 Valid name and address identification are required.
-In the event a new user’s address cannot be verified, the individual will be able to borrow 2 items at the time s/he applies for a card.
+In the event a new user’s address cannot be verified, the individual will be able to borrow 2 items at the time they apply for a card.
 The card will be held at the library until the address is verified.

 3. People staying in Acton less than 2 months may receive a card with which to borrow only Acton materials.